wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 ``program_name``
 ----------------

-It defines de name of the program in which the decoder is associated.
+It defines the name of the program with which the decoder is associated.

 .. topic:: Default value